Sakuna-Nagodavithana/ENG20009-Inquiry-Project/ReadMe.md

 # SDI-12 Data Logger with Environmental Sensing

 The SDI-12 Data Logger project is designed to capture environmental data using various sensors connected to an Arduino board.
-This sophisticated system integrates functionalities for temperature, humidity, pressure, gas resistance, and light level measurement.
-It also features an LCD display for real-time data visualization and SD card logging for data storage.
+This sophisticated system integrates functionalities for temperature, humidity, pressure, gas resistance, altitude, and light level measurement.
+It also features an LCD display for real-time data visualization, SD card logging for data storage, and LED alerts for specific sensor thresholds.

 ## Table of Contents